takao8yuki/Powershell-WPF_Training/Readme.md

 # Powershell 5.1 and WPF
-This is my attempt at learning WPF with Powershell, along with VSCode and github.
+An attempt at learning WPF with Powershell, along with VSCode, Git and, Github.

-This went from a simple GUI from [FoxDeploy](https://www.foxdeploy.com/blog/part-v-powershell-guis-responsive-apps-with-progress-bars.html) to an attempt at something resembling MVVM.
+This went from a simple GUI in Notepad++ from [FoxDeploy](https://www.foxdeploy.com/blog/part-v-powershell-guis-responsive-apps-with-progress-bars.html) to, hopefully, something resembling MVVM.

 ### **Why?**

-Many who are in the IT field, or have C# in their toolbelts, would have written their GUI project in C#.
+Many who are in the IT field, or have C# in their toolbelts, would have written their GUI project in another langauge.
 I've seen many attempts at stackoverflow, with comments that say *move onto C#*, *use a proper tool for it*, *it's easier in C#*.
 I'm not qualified to judge, but I'd assume they're correct.

-However, I, am currently not in the IT field and *probably don't know any better*.
+However, I, am currently not in the IT field and *don't know any better*.
 This was written because I wanted to learn.
 I have no formal training in C#.
 I am self taught in Powershell.
 Fortunately the syntax between Powershell and C# closely resemble each other.
 C# was brought up numerous times while researching how to put this together.
 As many have said, Powershell is a gateway drug to C#.

+# How To Open
+Run with Powershell "Open GUI.ps1"

-# Requirements
+# Module Explanations
 ### **Modules in $env:PSModulePath**
 1. Modules\RunspacePool\RunspacePool.psm1
+    - For simulated background tasks and I didn't want to depend on PoshRSJobs.
 2. Modules\ViewModel\ViewModel.psm1
+    - Requires assemblies **PresentationFramework** and **PresentationCore** to be loaded first.
 3. Modules\ViewModel\ViewModel.psd1
+    - includes **ViewModelHelper.psm1** as a nested module.
+Nested modules in .psd1 files are loaded before the root .psm1 file.
 4. Modules\ViewModel\ViewModelHelper.psm1

-- **RunspacePool.psm1** for simulated background tasks.
-- **ViewModel.psm1** requires assemblies **PresentationFramework** and **PresentationCore** to be loaded first.
-- Since classes in Powershell are parsed before assemblies are loaded, we need a helper module, **ViewModelHelper.psm1**, to load the required assemblies.
+    - Since classes in Powershell are parsed before assemblies are loaded, we need a helper module to load the required assemblies.
-- **ViewModel.psd1** includes **ViewModelHelper.psm1** as a nested module.
-Nested modules in .psd1 files are loaded before the root .psm1 file.

 # Notes
 #### **Buttons**
 - Buttons that only act on the view should stay on the view code behind, not the view model.
-So custom close, maximize, restore, minimize in the code behind are fine.
+Custom close, maximize, restore, minimize in the code behind are considered fine.

 https://stackoverflow.com/questions/4671368/binding-the-windowstate-property-of-a-window-in-wpf-using-mvvm